mannatbawa/progressbar/README.md

-# My first REACT project
+# My first React project

 TW: a little bit anxiety-inducing.
-It's a constant calculator that tells you what percent of the school year is done.
+It's a constant time calculator that tells you what percent of the school year is done.